18F/dev-environment-standardization/pages/languages/go.md

 $ bash < <(curl -s -S -L https://raw.githubusercontent.com/moovweb/gvm/master/binscripts/gvm-installer)
 ```

-The latest Go version at the time of writing is 1.5.1; you can see the
-currently available versions using:
+You can see the currently available versions using:

 ```sh
 $ gvm listall